mozillascience/studyGroup/README.md

 ## How to Set Up Your Own Study Group Website

-Everything you need to set up your own study group website for organizing events is right here - follow the following steps and you'll be up and running soon:
+Everything you need to set up your own study group website for organizing events is right here - follow the following steps and you'll be up and running soon, or [watch this video](https://youtu.be/bUJTxWXc6XY) where we walk you through setup.

  1. **Make yourself an account on GitHub.** The free one is just fine.
  2. **Fork this repository.** Up in the top right corner of this page, there's a button that says 'Fork'; press it!
 This makes your very own copy of all this stuff in your space on GitHub; when the copy is done, GitHub will automatically take you there.